Need to talk? Call 1800 882 436.

 During these classes you will meet other people who are expecting babies.
 You'll be able to talk to other people in a similar situation and share your experiences.

 You can ask questions about what will happen when you are in labour.
-It may also include a visit to the birthing centre or hospital so you know what to expect.
+The classes may include a visit to the birthing centre or hospital so you know what to expect.

 Who teaches antenatal classes?

-Antenatal classes are often run by maternity health providers, including hospitals, charities, and some private practices.
+Antenatal classes are often run by maternity health providers.
+These might be hospitals, charities, and some private practices.
 Some private classes may be run by a doula (a person who offers non-medical support before, during and after birth).

 How can I find an antenatal class?

-Ask your doctor or midwife about available classes.
+Ask your midwife or doctor about available classes.
+Find out the costs and how to book.

-If you still can't find a course that's right for you, one of our maternal child health nurses may be able to help.
+If you can't find a suitable course, one of our maternal child health nurses may be able to help.
 Call Pregnancy, Birth and Baby on 1800 882 436.

 What types of antenatal class are available?

-In addition to traditional antenatal classes, there are many different sorts of antenatal classes available.
+As well as traditional antenatal classes, there are several different styles of antenatal classes available.

 • Lamaze classes — involving breathing techniques, relaxation, and support